ksurana21/revpref/README.md

 ## Example

 Below we provide some simple examples to illustrate the three types of functionality available within the package.
-To begin with we define price and quantity matrices.
+To begin with we define the price and quantity matrices.
 Both of these matrices (defined below) have ten rows corresponding to the number of observations and three columns corresponding to the number of consumption categories.